Air Tanzania: Revival (2016–present)

+EU ban

+On December 13, 2024, the European Union (EU) banned Air Tanzania fleet from entering the European Union due to safety concerns identified by the EASA after an audit.
+The ban centers largely around the airline's alleged inability to manage its training programs and lack of insight into the causes of its safety deficiencies.

+Establishment of direct flights to Somalia

+On July 1, 2025, Tanzania and Somalia signed agreements to restore direct flights between Dar es Salaam and Mogadishu within the coming weeks.
+This development coincides with Somalia's progress in managing its airspace and improving its aviation infrastructure.
+Combined with better security, these steps have helped reopen important transport connections.
+Air Tanzania is set to operate the new route, marking a renewed link between the two countries.

 Corporate affairs

 Ownership

 Air Tanzania is wholly owned by the Government of Tanzania.
 As of 30 June 2011, its share capital was about TSh.13.4 billion/=.
 The board of directors comprises government appointees and has been criticized for having "not a single member with experience in aviation matters".

 Business trends

-Financial and other figures for Air Tanzania are not formally published on a regular basis.
+Financial and other figures for Air Tanzania are not formally published regularly.
 Based on various press reports, government documents and statements by officials, recent trends are:

-A 2021 government report by the Auditor General warned that the company's huge debts.
+A 2021 government report by the Auditor General warned of the company's huge debts.
 Air Tanzania flights flying abroad ran the risk of being impounded due to huge debts incurred by the company.
 Despite the warnings, the government of Tanzania continued to finance the airline and announced its biggest bailout of US$194 million for the airline.

 In April 2022, the CAG also raised warning flags about the proper maintenance of Air Tanzania's fleet, citing outstanding maintenance debts of TSh.74.09 billion/= (US$31.9 million) for 2019/20 and 2020/21.